Clients often ask about the difference between appraisals for insurance, estate planning (fair market value) and sale.

 The insurance value of an artwork has little to do with FMV or auction estimates.
 The insurance value of an artwork tends to be based on the full retail replacement value of that artwork plus extra costs that are incurred when replacing the artwork with a similar object.
 It is the amount of money that the insurance company has to pay out when a work gets damaged or lost.
 This means that when a collector obtains estimates for sale, although disappointing, it is normal for such estimates to be much lower than the values on the collector’s insurance schedule.

-This article was written by Annelien Bruins for Hamptons Art Hub.
+This article was written by Annelien Bruins and published on Hamptons Art Hub.